CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 This walkthrough demonstrates how to enable Application Insights Profiler on applications hosted by Azure Compute resources.
 The examples include Virtual Machine and Virtual Machine Scale Sets.

+##overview

+The diagram below illustrates how the Profiler works for Azure Compute resources.
+It uses Azure Virtual Machine as an example.

+![Overview][Overview]

+The Diagnostics Agent component is what we need to install on the Azure Compute resources so Application Insights Profiler can collect necessary information to process and display on Azure portal.
+The rest of the walkthrough intends to provide guidance for how to install and configure the diagnostics agent to enable the Application Insights Profiler.

 ## Prerequisites